 Canada has introduced a rigorous employer compliance program that requires employers to keep all documentation for a foreign worker on file for a minimum of 6 years.
 All employers who have foreign national employees with employerspecific work permits are subject to an inspection or employer compliance review.
 Employers may be selected randomly or based on a complaint.
-In December 2015, the government introduced а system of administrative monetary penalties (AMPs) and varying bans on employers in order to address employer non-compliance with the TFWP and

-IMP employee conditions.
+In December 2015, the government introduced system administrative monetary penalties (AMPs) and varying bans on employers in order to address employer non-compliance with the TFWP and IMP employee conditions.
 The AMPs range from \$200 to \$100,000 depending on the size of the employer, the severity of the violation and the number of previous violations.
 Employers may also be subject to a ban on hiring foreign workers for a limited or indefinite period of time, or a warning where justification for the noncompliance is accepted.

-In March 2023, the Ministry of Immigration, Refugees and Citizenship announced intention to launch a new Federal Pathway called the Economic Mobility Pathways Pilot (EMPP).
+In March 2023, the Ministry of Immigration, Refugees and Citizenship announced its intention to launch a new Federal Pathway called the Economic Mobility Pathways Pilot (EMPP).
 The EMPP is focused on connecting skilled refugees with potential Canadian employers.
 In order to apply, in addition to meeting admissibility requirements and being eligible for one of Canada's designated economic immigration programs, candidates must have one of the following: (a) a positive Refugee Status Determination from the UN Refugee Agency or a refugee-hosting state; (b) evidence the person is registered or recorded as a person of concern by the UN Refugee Agency; (c) a refugee certificate from the United Nations Relief and Works Agency for Palestine in the Near East (UNRWA); (d) evidence of being registered or recorded as a person of concern with UNRWA; or (e) evidence of temporary protected status and a copy of the completed durable solution information form.
+September 2024, the IRCC announced that it would be reducing the number of study permits issued to international students based on a 10% reduction from its initial 2024 target.

-Canada-U.S Mexico Agreement
+Canada-US-Mexico Agreement